MookLight/hello-world/README.md

 # hello-world
 just trying a new repository
-hello everyone,this is my first day in GitGub.
+hello everyone,this is my first day in GitHub.